frida/frida-website/_posts/2017-08-25-frida-10-5-released.markdown

 of "behind this private API, which other APIs actually get called for a given input?".
 Or, when doing reversing and fuzzing, you might want to know where execution diverges between two known inputs to a given function.
 Another example is measuring code coverage.
-You could use Interceptor's support for instruction-level probes, first using a static analysis tool to find all the basic blocks and then using Frida to put single-shot probes all over the place.
+You could use *Interceptor*'s support for instruction-level probes, first using a static analysis tool to find all the basic blocks and then using Frida to put single-shot probes all over the place.

-Enter Stalker.
+Enter *Stalker*.
 It's not a new API, but it's been fairly limited in what it allowed you to do.
-Think of it as a per-thread code-tracer, where the thread's original machine code is dynamically recompiled to a new memory location in order to weave in instrumentation between the original instructions.
+Think of it as a per-thread code-tracer, where the thread's original machine code is dynamically recompiled to new memory locations in order to weave in instrumentation between the original instructions.

 It does this recompilation lazily, one basic-block at a time.
 Considering that a lot of self-modifying code exists, it is careful about caching compiled blocks in case the original code changes after the fact.

-Stalker also goes to great lengths to recompile the code such that side-effects are identical.
+*Stalker* also goes to great lengths to recompile the code such that side-effects are identical.
 E.g. if the original instruction is a *CALL* it will make sure that the address of the original next instruction is what's pushed on the stack, and not the address of the next recompiled instruction.

-Anyway, Stalker has historically been like a hobby project inside of a hobby project.
+Anyway, *Stalker* has historically been like a pet project inside of a pet project.
 A lot of fun, but other parts of Frida received most of my attention over the years.
-There were some awesome exceptions though.
-Me and [@karltk][] did some [fun pair-programming sessions][] many years ago when we sat down and decided to get Stalker working well on hostile code.
-At some point I put together [CryptoShark][] in order get people excited about what kind of things are possible to build.
-Recently Stalker also got a critical bug-fix contributed by [Eloi Vanderbeken].
-Then, early this year, [Antonio Ken Iannillo][] ported it to arm64.
+There have been some awesome exceptions though.
+Me and [@karltk][] did some [fun pair-programming sessions][] many years ago when we sat down and decided to get *Stalker* working well on hostile code.
+At some later point I put together [CryptoShark][] in order get people excited about its potential, but much happened since then.
+Some time went by and suddenly *Stalker* received a critical bug-fix contributed by [Eloi Vanderbeken].
+Early this year, [Antonio Ken Iannillo][] jumped on board and ported it to arm64.
 We're still missing 32-bit ARM and MIPS, but having 32- and 64-bit x86 plus arm64 means we can already cover a lot of ground.

-Stalker's API has so far been really limited.
+*Stalker*'s API has so far been really limited.
 You can tell it to follow a thread, including the thread you're in, which is useful in combination with inline hooking, i.e. Interceptor.
 The only two things you could do was:

 1. Tell it which events you're interested in, e.g. `call: true`, which will produce one event per *CALL* instruction.
-This means Stalker will add some logging code before each such instruction, and that would log where the *CALL* happened, its target, and its stack depth.
+This means *Stalker* will add some logging code before each such instruction, and that would log where the *CALL* happened, its target, and its stack depth.
 The other event types are very similar.